A modified version of the Koide formula from flavor nonets in a scalar potential model and in a Yukawaon model: The modified formula from a Yukawaon model

 And Eq.~\eqref{eq:3-05} gives

 The coefficient of $[\Phi]^2$ is zero only if parameters are fine-tuned to satisfy $a_2^2 = 4 a_{02} a_4$.
 Without such fine-tuning, a non-zero VEV of $\Phi$ requires non-zero $\mu_0$ and $\mu_3$.

-The modified formula Eq.~\eqref{eq:3-08} contains three free parameters $a_{02}$, $a_2$, and $a_4$ after the parameter redefinition Eq.~\eqref{eq:3-07}.
+The modified formula Eq.~\eqref{eq:3-08} contains three free parameters $a_{02}$, $a_2$ and $a_4$ after the parameter redefinition Eq.~\eqref{eq:3-07}.
 Since $K$ only depends on ratios of the parameters, there are only two effective parameters in the modified formula.
 Note that the previous formula Eq.~\eqref{eq:2-08} from the scalar potential model is identical to the formula Eq.~\eqref{eq:3-09} from the Yukawaon model if we make the identification from $a_0 / 2 + a_{02}$ to $a_{02}$.
+But the formula is more naturally realized from the Yukawaon model without the tuning of $a_1$.